-We recently stayed in the Hilton Convention Hotel Makkah, which is the newest Hilton addition in the Holy City.
+We recently stayed in the Hilton Makkah Convention Hotel, and here is my review.
 During my Umrah, I decided to try all three Hilton brands which we currently have available.
-The prices were right and the locations are great so I thought “why not”.
-Plus it gives me more reviews for you guys.
+The prices were right and the locations were great, so I thought, “why not”.
+Plus, it gives me more reviews for you guys.

 The room was definitely spacious, it had two bathrooms, living room and plenty of storage space.
 It had in total 2 walk-in closets plus a wardrobe at the entrance.